hirotoshi8/CarND-Vehicle-Detection/writeup.md

 Here's a [link to my video result](./output_images/project_video_out.mp4)

-#### 2. Filter for removing `False-positive`
+#### 2. Filter for removing False-positive
-I describe how (and identify where in your code) I implemented a filter for false positives and a method for combining overlapping bounding boxes.
+I describe how I implemented a filter for false positives and a method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.